ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.pl-pl.md

 ### Set-up Pulumi backend and login

-You have several ways to define the backend to store a Pulumi state in a remote backend.
+There are several ways to define the backend for storing a Pulumi report in a remote backend.
-Follow the one that you want.
+Follow the one you prefer.

 > [!tabs]
 > Pulumi login with backend URL